NOTE: In light of emerging research, we have updated our reference checking guidance. You can find it here.

 - Happy to go above and beyond what is expected, perhaps working too hard.
 Sometimes not knowing when to stop improving something

 - Willing to take the ball and run with it

 - Good at asking the right questions, tracking down resources, and solving problems

 - Great at communicating, easy to manage

-By and large, great people have great references.
+Research shows that references from a previous work environment are not a terrific predictor of success in a future work environment.
+But that said, great people do tend to have great references.
 At the end of a good reference call, you should feel more energized and excited about hiring the candidate.
-If you don’t, it should be a red flag for you.
+If you don’t, it might be a red flag for you.

 So, if you are not getting a signed reference release, or if you are getting a release and not calling the references personally, or if you are calling the references personally but not hearing glowing feedback like this…well, then you might want to adjust your hiring process.